michaelewens/MD-A-10-K-data/README.md

 **** DO WHAT YOU WANT HERE
   * Now you have a list of file names associated with each row of interest

+global importfolder "~/Link/To/MDNA_text/files"
+global filelist : dir "$importfolder"  *.txt
+ * Now we have the file list to do your magic on

 * You could import each filename in a loop and save as a variable...thay can get big VERY fast, so be careful
 ```

+## Python code

+The [original scraper](https://github.com/apodobytko/10K-MDA-Section) has an "MDA Cleaner and Tone Calculator.py" script that can be modified to your liking.
+The main pieces are `with open(download, 'r') as txtfile:` and the `NEGATIVE` or `POSITIVE` definitions.
+This repository also has the python script for Ewens, Peters and Wang (2019), which was interested in counts of words, rather than tone.

 ## Bibtex citation